KubuEnjoyer/KubuEnjoyer/README.md

 ## Hi there 👋
 - 🔭 I’m currently working for KPMG lighthouse
-- 🌱 I’m currently learning differnt os, software, programming language and DBMS
--      Also I'm studing in order to join a Big Tech (among all of them I would particularly like Microsoft)
+- 🌱 I’m currently learning differnt os, software, programming language and DBMS.
+I'm also studing in order to join a Big Tech (among all of them I would particularly like Microsoft)
 - 👯 I’m looking to collaborate on a project focused on Data science / ML
 - 🤔 I’m looking for help with recursive functions programming
 - 💬 Ask me about my education, hobbies and CV